JohnE-Szwec/Darey.IO-DEVOPS-Projects/PROJECT 2: LEMP STACK IMPLEMENTATION/project-2.md

 ```
 curl http://127.0.0.1:80
 ```
-My Nginx web service responds to the ‘curl’ command with some payload.
+My NGINX web service responds to the ‘curl’ command with some payload.
 ![Nginxresponds](./images/nginxresponds.PNG)

-Now it is time for me to test if my Nginx server can respond to requests from the Internet.
+Now it is time for me to test if my NGINX server can respond to requests from the Internet.
 From my web browser I try to access the NGINX server with the following url
 ```
 http://<Public-IP-Address>:80
 ```
-I can find the public ip address of my web server with the following command from teh console
+I can find the public ip address of my web server with the following command from the console
 ```
 curl -s http://169.254.169.254/latest/meta-data/public-ipv4
 ```